Frequently asked questions

 - Advanced clinical delivery model.
 We’re seasoned experts in telemedicine: our Neuroengineering Coach is right there with you for every session, ensuring proper placement of the sensors and confirming you are performing the correct set of brain training exercises.

 - Experience in brain imaging and optimization.
-15,000 and counting.
-That is how many brains – read clients – we have helped over the course of their professional careers.
+21,000 and counting.
+That is how many clients we have helped over the course of our professional careers.
 This puts us years ahead of other similar companies and programs.
-It typically takes close to twenty years for new techniques to migrate from academic/teaching hospitals and become standard clinical practice.
+It typically takes close to twenty years for new techniques to migrate from academic/teaching hospitals and become standard practice.
 You don’t have to wait twenty years: with Neurologics, you can benefit from our qEEG-based Neuroengineering today.

 - Continuous technological advancement.
 We use assessment and optimization protocols developed by a former NASA engineer, and incorporate the latest breakthroughs in brain science made by the National Institutes of Health (NIH) Human Connectome Project at the University of Southern California.
 Neuroscientists call the 21st century The Century of The Brain.
 We’re thrilled to be at the forefront of this exciting new era of research and clinical application.